On the Variance of the Optimal Alignments Score for Binary Random Words and an Asymmetric Scoring Function: Combinatorics

-We have that $B^n_0$ and $B^n_1$ together imply $B^n_2$.
-Hence, when $B^n_0$ and $B^n_1$ both hold, then every optimal alignment is in $V$.
-Hence, \eqref{williamsIIF} also holds for every optimal alignment $v$.\\ If $B^n_0$ and $B^n_1$ both hold, there are at most $(\epsilon n/16)+(\epsilon n/8)$ non-matched ones in each text $X$ and $Y$ for any optimal alignment $v$.
-This also implies that the number of blocks of one zeros in $X$ which do not satisfy the criteria to be counted towards $N_1(v)$ is at most $2[(\epsilon n/16)+(\epsilon n/8)]$, (for every optimal alignment $v$).
+Since $B^n_0$ and $B^n_1$ together imply $B^n_2$, then when they both hold, every optimal alignment is in $V$.
+Hence, \eqref{williamsIIF} also holds for every optimal alignment $v$.
+If $B^n_0$ and $B^n_1$ both hold, there are at most $(\epsilon n/16)+(\epsilon n/8)$ non-matched ones in each text $X$ and $Y$ for any optimal alignment $v$.
+This also implies that the number of blocks made of one zero in $X$ which do not satisfy the criteria to be counted towards $N_1(v)$ is at most $2[(\epsilon n/16)+(\epsilon n/8)]$ (for every optimal alignment $v$).
 This implies that for every optimal alignment $v$, when $B^n_0$ and $B^n_1$ both hold, then

 The above inequality with \eqref{williamsIIF} implies